Velocidex/velociraptor-docs/content/artifact_references/pages/server.utils.adduser.md

 with the user later.

-When using SSO (e.g. oauth) this password is not used and can be ignored (Because the SSO provider will do the authentication).
+When using SSO (e.g. oauth) this password is not used and can be ignored (Becuase the SSO provider will do the authentication).

 ```yaml